devsutd/journey-builder-activity-template/README.md

 6. Click on "Deploy branch"
 7. Once your branch is deployed, click on the "View" button and verify you see the welcome message

-#### Configure App Center
+#### Configure your package in Marketing Cloud

-1. Login or create an account in [App Center](https://appcenter-auth.s1.marketingcloudapps.com)
-2. Select "Create New App" and then select "Package"
-3. Enter a Name and Package information
-4. Enter Login URL as [url of your activity]/login
-5. Enter Logout URL as [url of your activity]/logout
-6. Enter Redirect URL as [url of your activity]
-7. Click "Next" to go to the Integrate tab
-8. Select Producton or Sandbox based on the type of account your activity will live in and click on "Integrate"
-9. Login into your Marketing Cloud account and select the Business Unit you'd like to integrate this package with and click "Next" when done
-10. Select propper data access for your integration
+1. Login to Marketing Cloud and Navigate to Administration > Account > Installed Packages
+2. Click on New and enter a name and a description for your package
-11. **Copy the App Signature value from the Summary page and save it for later**
+3. **Copy the JWT Secret value from the Summary page and save it for later**
-12. Go to the Journey Builder activity tab and click on the plus sign
-13. Provide a Name for your activity
-14. Provide a unique value for Key, it can be a random GUID. **Copy this value and save for later**
+4. Click on Add Component, select Journey Builder Activity and Click next
-15. Enter [url of your activity] as your Endpoint URL
+5. Enter the information about the activity, enter [url of your activity] as your Endpoint URL
-16. Enter [url of your activity]/help as your help URL
-17. Select "Messaging" for category
-18. Click on "Save Changes"
+6. Click Save
+7. **Copy the Unique Key value from the Journey Builder Activity panel and save it for later**

 #### Configure Activity

 1. Open /public/config.json and:
-* Replace __application_key_from_appcenter_here__ for the value you got from step 14 from the previous section
+* Replace __application_key_from_appcenter_here__ for the value you got from step 7 from the previous section
 * Replace [your-domain-here] with the domain for your website
 2. Open /public/images and replace with the icons for the activity to your liking